nicolasbrunner/articles/mountainbike/backtothefuturedrivetrain.md

 The introduction of Sram Eagle was a bit of a love-hate affair for me.
 As someone who didn’t want the additional range, I disliked the additional weight and the looks added by the 50-tooth dinner plate.
 Also, and I think more importantly, setup was a lot more finicky.
 You also lost some ground-clearance with the derailleur gaining in size.
 The real game changer however, was the narrow-wide front chainring.
 From now on, chain drops became a once or twice a year situation even without a chain guide.
 I’m sure this is more of a testament to my timid riding style and there are still people in need of a chain guide - but for me they became obsolete with Sram Eagle.

 I also hear you telling me that not needing the additional range is an elitist statement.
 And while I see your point, I don’t necessarily agree.
-I think that many people would be served just as well by a 400% range and going for a smaller chain ring in front.
+Many people would be served just as well by a 400% range and going for a smaller chain ring in front.

 Then Shimano reclaimed the range crown and obviously Sram wanted to respond and simply increased their dinner plate from 50 to 52 teeth.
-Having owned a 52 teeth cassette from Sram for a brief period of time I think this was really a bad move.
+Having owned a 52 teeth cassette from Sram for a brief period of time this was really a bad move in my humble opinion.
 Not because of 52 teeth per se, but the jump from the 42 to the 52 tooth ring is simply too big.
-I never “felt” right when shifting down and I was always super-cautious to just feather the pedals when shifting.
+It never “felt” right when shifting down and I was always super-cautious to just feather the pedals when shifting.

 At more or less the same time, Sram blew many minds with the launch of their first electronic drivetrain system called AXS.
 As a software engineer and technology interested person, I had to own one as soon as it came out.
 I went for the X01 version and it served a happy life on a Kona Process 153 for three years, until an unknown thief decided that it needed a new owner.
 It never missed a shift and worked great, with ample battery life and a comparably easy setup.
 I also liked the looks of ditching a cable (well two, if you also factor in wireless dropper posts).
 I never, never had an issue with it.